Virga

 Virgae also have a role in seeding storm cells.
-This is because small particles from one cloud are blown into neighboring supersaturated air and act as nucleation particles for the next thunderhead cloud to begin forming.
+That is because small particles from one cloud are blown into neighboring supersaturated air and act as nucleation particles for the next thunderhead cloud to begin forming.

 Etymology

-The word is derived from the Latin virga 'rod, sprig, staff, branch, shoot, twig, spray, sprout, switch, graft'.
+The word is derived from the Latin virga, meaning rod, sprig, staff, branch, shoot, twig, spray, sprout, switch or graft.

-Extraterrestrial occurrences
+Elsewhere in the Solar System

 Sulfuric acid rain in the atmosphere of Venus evaporates before reaching the ground due to the high heat near the surface.
 Similarly, virgae happen on gas giant planets such as Jupiter.
 In September 2008, NASA's Phoenix lander discovered a snow variety of virga falling from Martian clouds.